AI & Society College

 Her forthcoming article: ‘It Will Comfort You’: Analysing Undergraduates’ Interactions with AI Chatbots through a Postdigital Feminist Lens in Postdigital Science and Education analyzes students’ interactions with generative AI chatbots from a feminist perspective.

-Iris has also conducted prior research on the therapization of society and the post-truth condition, published in journals such as the European Journal of Psychotherapy & Counselling and Awry: Journal of Critical Psychology, as well as a chapter in the edited volume Creative Disruption: Psychosocial Scholarship as Praxis (2025).
+Iris has also conducted prior research on the therapization of society and the post-truth condition, published in journals such as the European Journal of Psychotherapy & Counseling and Awry: Journal of Critical Psychology, as well as a chapter in the edited volume Creative Disruption: Psychosocial Scholarship as Praxis (2025).

 She is also a member of the interdisciplinary research group Violence, Language, and Cultural Studies at the Autonomous University of Bucaramanga (Colombia).